spectrocloud/librarium/content/docs/04-clusters/03-edge/10-palette-canvos.md

 # Cleanup
 Clean up the artifacts you created in this guide.
-You can skip cleaning up if you continue to the [Create Edge Native Cluster](/clusters/edge/create-cluster) tutorial next.
+You can skip cleaning up if you continue to the [Deploy Edge Native Cluster](/clusters/edge/deploy-cluster) tutorial next.

 Issue `docker images` to list all images in your current development environment, and use the following command syntax to remove provider OS images.
 <br />